AchmadDanniMPA/Elin-Faith-Approximation-Calculator/README.md

 # Elin - Approximation Calculator for Piety & Punishment

-A simple Java app to calculate required piety percentage and divine punishment duration based on faith level and days in faith.
+A simple Java app to calculate the required piety percentage and divine punishment duration based on faith level and days in faith.

 ---